ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 {: .tip }
 > The `conformsTo` property MAY be an array, to additionally indicate specializing [RO-Crate profiles](profiles.md).

+If the root data entity `@id` is an absolute URI, the RO-Crate is considered
+web-based: in this case, the metadata descriptor SHOULD also have an absolute URI as its `@id`, which MUST have `ro-crate-metadata.json` (or `ro-crate-metadata.jsonld` in legacy crates) as its last path segment.

 ### Finding the Root Data Entity